Andy Friend

 Andrew Friend (born 24 April 1969) is an Australian rugby union coach and former player.
-He is currently the head coach of Irish province Connacht.
+He completed his most recent post as Director of Rugby for Irish province Connacht at the end of the 2022/23 URC season.
 He was previously head coach of the Australia Sevens team, the Brumbies in Super Rugby, English club Harlequins, and Canon Eagles and Suntory Sungoliath in the Japanese Top League.

 Playing career

 Friend was selected in the Australia Schoolboys rugby team for 1986–87 before going on to play provincial rugby for the ACT Kookaburras.
 His position of choice was full-back.

 Club coaching

 Friend began his coaching career within an Australian Institute of Sport rugby programme in 1995.
 He held assistant coaching positions at the New South Wales Waratahs and the Brumbies.
 He was also the Brumbies skills coach under Eddie Jones.

 In the summer of 2005, Friend joined English Premiership team Harlequins as head coach.
 Following the conclusion of the 2007-08 season, he signed a three-year contract with the Canberra-based Brumbies side.

 He took over from Laurie Fisher as head coach at the Super Rugby club.
 After completing two full seasons in charge, Friend has his contract terminated in March 2011 following a loss to the Melbourne Rebels and rumours of player discontent.
 He was the third coach to either be fired or not have their contract renewed by the ACT Brumbies board.
 After helping out as a trainer for various Canberra high school teams, Friend went to Japan in 2012 and became the head coach at Canon Eagles for two seasons.
 He was head coach of Suntory Sungoliath from 2014 to 2016.

 Friend was appointed as the head coach of Pro14 side Connacht on a three-year deal in May 2018.

 Inaugural inductee to University of Canberra Sport Walk of Fame in 2022.